mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

 * After it is complete, log in and verify everything is working.

 ## Notes

-* If you install the Samba addon you will need to change the "interface" in the config to match what was used for INTERFACE during the 'Setting up static IP' step.

 * If you install the Pi-hole addon and get errors related to 'address is already in use' when trying to start it, run the following commands in the Ubuntu host's terminal: